Plats; approval or acceptance

 (2) accepted for transfer or recording by a county auditor or recorder;

-that has not been prepared or certified and sealed by the responsible land surveyor.
+that has not been prepared or certified and sealed by the responsible professional surveyor.

 Maps; underground workings of mines

 Sec.
-3. All maps required to show the underground workings of any mine in Indiana must be prepared, certified, and sealed by a professional engineer or land surveyor.
+3. All maps required to show the underground workings of any mine in Indiana must be prepared, certified, and sealed by a professional engineer or professional surveyor.

 Limitations on practice

 Sec.
-4. The practice of land surveying does not permit a land surveyor to design and construct sewage disposal stations, lift stations, or bridges or to prepare engineering plans for the construction of engineering projects other than those prescribed in IC 25-21.5-1-7.
+4. The practice of surveying does not permit a professional surveyor to design and construct sewage disposal stations, lift stations, or bridges or to prepare engineering plans for the construction of engineering projects other than those prescribed in IC 25-21.5-1-7.

-(2) shall maintain records that are reasonably necessary to establish that the responsibility of the land surveyor for the employee that is required by this section has been fulfilled.
+(2) shall maintain records that are reasonably necessary to establish that the responsibility of the professional surveyor for the employee that is required by this section has been fulfilled.

-(b) Before a land surveyor completes, seals, or signs a survey, plan, specification, plat, drawing, or report, all procedures followed and the decisions made by the employee who participated in the survey, plan, specification, plat, drawing, or report must be reviewed and approved by the land surveyor.
+(b) Before a professional surveyor completes, seals, or signs a survey, plan, specification, plat, drawing, or report, all procedures followed and the decisions made by the employee who participated in the survey, plan, specification, plat, drawing, or report must be reviewed and approved by the professional surveyor.

 Land surveyor entry on land, water, or property